citybikes/docs/api/index.md

 ### Historical bike share information

-Time-seriers records of bike share station status changes, organized by network and month, in Parquet format.
+Time-series records of bike share station status changes, organized by network and month, in Parquet format.
 More info at https://data.citybik.es